-icy.
-In section 2, we then show how the method can be applied to a general class of dynamic optimization problems with forward-looking constraints.
+explain why the approach used by Magill (1977) avoids the problem.
+In section 2, we present a general class of dynamic optimization problems with forward-looking constraints, and derive an LQ approximate problem associated with any problem in this class.
 Section 3 discusses the general algebraic form of the first- and second-order conditions for optimality in the LQ approximate problem.
 Section 4 shows how the quadratic objective for stabilization policy derived in section 2 can also be used to compute welfare comparisons between alternative sub-optimal policies, in the case that the stochastic disturbances are small enough.
-Finally, section 5 discusses applications of the general method described here and concludes.
+Finally, section 5 discusses applications of the method described here and concludes.

-1 Pitfalls of Naive LQ Approximation
+1 Naive and Correct LQ Approximations

-Here we explain why naive LQ approximation is generally inadequate, in the context of a simple static optimization problem that allows us to the explain the issues in terms of simple multivariate calculus.
-We then compare a variety of possible responses to the problem, including the one that we favor.
+Here we review the reason why naive LQ approximation is generally incorrect, as noted by Judd (1996, 1998), in the context of a simple static optimization problem that allows us to the explain the issues in terms of simple multivariate calculus.
+We then illustrate how Magill's (1977) approach solves the problem, in the context of this static example, before turning in the next section to the additional complications raised by dynamic problems.

-1.1 Static Analysis
+1.1 A Static Example

 Suppose that we wish to find the policy $y(\xi)$ that maximizes an objective $U(y;\xi)$, where y is an n-vector of endogenous variables and ξ is a vector of exogenous disturbances; we assume that U is at least twice continuously differentiable with respect to the arguments y.
 Suppose furthermore that the possible outcomes y that can be achieved by policy in any state of the world ξ are those values consistent with the structural equations where F is a vector of m functions (for some m < n), again each at least twice continuously differentiable.
 We assume that m < n so that there is at least one direction in which it is possible for the outcome y to be varied by policy.
-We might suppose that y is determined by equations (1.1) together with an additional set of n - m equations of the form where i is a vector of n-m instrument settings (or control variables); but the nature of the additional equations (1.2) does not matter for our conclusions below, as long as the derivative matrices
+We might suppose that y is determined by equations (1.1) together with an additional set of n - m equations of the form where i is a vector of n - m instrument settings (or control variables); but the nature of the additional equations (1.2) does not matter for our conclusions below, as long as the derivative matrices

-$$F(y;\xi) = 0, (1.1)$$
+$$F(y;\xi) = 0,$$ (1.1)

-$$G(y; i, \xi) = 0, \tag{1.2}$$
+$$G(y; i, \xi) = 0,$$ (1.2)

-$$\left[\begin{array}{c} D_y F \\ D_y G \end{array}\right], \qquad D_i G$$ are of full rank when the partial derivatives are evaluated at the point around which we conduct our local analysis.
+$$\left[\begin{array}{c} D_y F\\ D_y G\end{array}\right], \qquad D_i G$$ are of full rank when the partial derivatives are evaluated at the point around which we conduct our local analysis.
+We shall suppose that there exists a solution $y^{opt}(\xi)$ to this problem for all ξ in some neighborhood of 0 (the case of "zero disturbances").